What do neurosurgeons need for successful trepanation?

 - Aseptic dying bone tissue and removal after neurosurgical procedures

 - Infections (local and generalized) after neurosurgical operations

 The first recommendation after craniotomy is always to cover defects in skulls with their own material, even if the infection rates of up to 25 percent are considerable.
 After successful implantation, a very good individual defect coverage can be achieved through bone integration.

 Nevertheless, the number of patients who cannot use their own bone material is growing.
 For example, when these patients suffer from increased headaches, focal symptoms, epilepsy, "sinking scalp flap syndrome" and brain-organic psycho-syndromes.
 In the case of large defects, brain prolapse (swelling pulsating brain mass), and brain shift (brain displacement) can occur.

 Often disorders such as exclusion, depressive moods, and depression also occur.
 In the case of skull defect coverage, functional, psychological, and aesthetic aspects are relevant.
 In such cases, it is important to find the optimal replacement material for each individual patient.

 Choosing the right implant

-For neurosurgery, various materials and manufactures are offered in Germany.
-Smaller defects of less than 4 cm x 4 cm can be covered by bone replacement (calvarian split, hip), titanium nets or PMMA.
+For neurosurgery, various materials and manufacturers are offered in Germany.
+Smaller defects of less than 4 cm x 4 cm can be covered by bone replacement (calvarian split, hip), titanium nets, or PMMA.
 The fit is created intraoperatively.